Skip to content

 pbar.update(1)

-print("Simulation finished.")
+if verbose: print("Simulation finished.")

 run_one_day(is_last)